 Accompanied by Dry Mouth, Heartburn, or Nausea

-This combination of symptoms often indicates a backward flow of contents from the duodenum and stomach into the esophagus.
-If this condition is habitual, it may be a sign of gastroesophageal reflux disease (GERD).
-Without treatment, reflux esophagitis can lead to serious complications such as esophageal stenosis and cancer.
-Therefore, suppressing symptoms with antacids without proper examination and prescriptions from a gastroenterologist can be dangerous.
+This combination of symptoms often indicates backflow of stomach and duodenal contents into the esophagus.
+If this happens regularly, it may be a sign of gastroesophageal reflux disease (GERD).
+Untreated reflux esophagitis can lead to serious complications such as esophageal narrowing (stenosis) and cancer.
+So suppressing symptoms with antacids without proper evaluation by a gastroenterologist can be risky.

 Occurs After Physical Exertion

-If bitterness in the mouth is accompanied by significant heaviness in the right upper abdomen, it may indicate a disease of the or gallbladder.
+If bitterness in the mouth comes with a heavy feeling in the right upper abdomen, it may point to disease of the liver or gallbladder.

 Occurs After Overeating

-This condition may indicate inflammation of the mucous membrane of the duodenum, stomach, or GERD – gastroesophageal reflux disease.
+This may indicate inflammation of the mucous membrane of the duodenum or stomach, or gastroesophageal reflux disease (GERD).

 Occurs in the Morning

-Bitterness in the mouth in the morning signals potential issues with the liver, gallbladder, or bile ducts.
-In such cases, a person typically wakes up with an unpleasant odor from the mouth.
+Bitterness in the mouth in the morning can signal problems with the liver, gallbladder, or bile ducts.
+People in this situation often wake up with bad breath.
 Possible conditions include hepatitis, cholecystitis, or gallstones.

 Occurs at Night

-Nighttime bitterness in the mouth is often caused by the reflux of bile and stomach contents into the esophagus, as well as problems with the gallbladder or liver.
-A bitter taste may indicate chronic diseases and hormonal imbalances (for instance, hormonal changes during pregnancy or menopause can affect digestive system function and bile secretion).
-This symptom may also reflect bile stagnation or improper bile drainage, poor oral hygiene, cavities, or gum inflammation due to periodontitis or gingivitis.
-Nighttime bitterness can result not only from overeating at night (especially fatty foods) but also from prolonged fasting, neurological issues, and the use of certain medications (bitterness in the mouth can be a side effect of antibiotics, antidepressants, and cardiovascular drugs).
+Nighttime bitterness is often caused by reflux of bile and stomach contents into the esophagus, and it can also be linked to gallbladder or liver problems.
+A bitter taste may reflect chronic disease or hormonal changes — for example, pregnancy or menopause can affect digestive function and bile secretion.
+The symptom can also arise from bile stagnation or poor bile drainage, poor oral hygiene, dental cavities, or gum inflammation such as periodontitis or gingivitis.
+Night bitterness can result from late, fatty meals but also from long fasting, neurological issues, or certain medications — bitterness can be a side effect of some antibiotics, antidepressants, and cardiovascular drugs.

 Bitterness in the Mouth and White Tongue

-This is often a symptom of gastrointestinal tract diseases, liver issues, gallbladder problems, or fungal infections in the oral cavity.
-Possible conditions include gastroesophageal reflux (GERD), , ulcers, cholecystitis, or candidiasis (thrush).
+A bitter taste combined with a white-coated tongue often points to gastrointestinal disorders, liver or gallbladder problems, or a fungal infection in the mouth.
+Possible causes include gastroesophageal reflux (GERD), peptic ulcers, cholecystitis, or candidiasis (thrush).

 Gathering Medical History

-The sensation of bitterness may be a sign of the following conditions:
+The sensation of bitterness can be a sign of several conditions:

-Since the bitter taste is often a sign of some underlying issue in the body, experiencing this symptom repeatedly over several weeks or months is a reason to consult a doctor.
-Depending on the preliminary diagnosis, the therapist may refer the patient to a gastroenterologist (for gastritis, duodenitis, pancreatitis, non-infectious hepatitis), an infectious disease specialist (for viral hepatitis or parasitic infections), or a surgeon (for complications from peptic ulcers, cholecystitis, choledocholithiasis, or tumors in the biliary system).
+If the bitter taste keeps returning for weeks or months, see a doctor.
+Depending on the preliminary diagnosis, a primary care physician may refer the patient to a gastroenterologist (for gastritis, duodenitis, pancreatitis, non-infectious hepatitis), an infectious disease specialist (for viral hepatitis or parasitic infections), or a surgeon (for complications from peptic ulcers, cholecystitis, choledocholithiasis, or tumors in the biliary system).

 How to Get Rid of Bitterness in the Mouth

-However, bitterness in the mouth is not always caused by gastrointestinal diseases; for example, it can be a manifestation of an allergy to sutures or dental implants.
-To establish a diagnosis, the doctor will inquire about allergies, hereditary predispositions, past illnesses, and chronic conditions.
-Following this, abdominal palpation is performed (bitterness in the mouth and abdominal bloating often indicate gastrointestinal issues), and additional tests are ordered.
+Bitterness in the mouth isn’t always caused by gastrointestinal disease — it can also come from an allergy to sutures or dental implants.
+To establish a diagnosis, the doctor will ask about allergies, family history, past illnesses, and chronic conditions.
+Then the doctor will perform abdominal palpation (bitterness with abdominal bloating often indicates gastrointestinal issues) and order additional tests.

-For instance, ultrasound is typically used to diagnose liver and gallbladder diseases, along with specific liver function tests and hepatitis virus analyses.
-To detect stomach and duodenal pathologies, a study using a probe (gastroscopy) or contrast X-ray is conducted.
-A comprehensive examination is essential for prescribing the correct treatment.
+For example, ultrasound is typically used to evaluate liver and gallbladder disease, together with liver function tests and viral hepatitis tests.
+To detect stomach and duodenal pathologies, the clinician may perform endoscopy (gastroscopy) or a contrast X-ray study.
+A comprehensive exam is essential to prescribe the correct treatment.

 Here’s what you can do:

-• Review your eating habits (add more whole grains, fresh vegetables, and fruits to your diet, limit coffee intake, and avoid alcohol, fatty, and fried foods);
+- Review your eating habits: add more whole grains, fresh vegetables, and fruit; limit coffee; avoid alcohol and fatty or fried foods;

-• Maintain (brush your teeth twice a day, use dental floss, mouthwash, and visit the dentist).
+- Maintain oral hygiene: brush your teeth twice a day, floss, use mouthwash, and visit the dentist regularly.

-These are steps you can take to alleviate bitterness in the mouth on your own.
-However, unapproved adjustments with medications may temporarily mask the symptom but will not address its underlying cause.
+These steps can help ease bitterness in the mouth on your own.
+But self-medicating with unapproved drugs may mask the symptom temporarily without treating the underlying cause.

 Photo: Unsplash